$2 million settlement ends wrongful death lawsuit against Bella Vista assisted living facility

 Doyle had been admitted to the facility for three days while her husband attended the first communion of two of their granddaughters in Ohio, according to the suit.

 The lawsuit claims Doyle, who had dementia and Alzheimer's, was left unattended within three hours of her admission and left the facility by opening an exit door, triggering an alarm.
-An employee heard the alarm and observed Doyle leaving the facility by herself but did not confirm Doyle was a resident, the suit states.
+An employee heard the alarm and saw Doyle leaving the facility by herself but didn't confirm Doyle was a resident, the suit states.

-The employee locked the door after Doyle walked out and did not notify staff of the situation, according to the suit.
+The employee locked the door after Doyle walked out and didn't notify staff of the situation, according to the suit.

 Law enforcement and emergency services were notified at 4:45 p.m.
 Aug.
 12, 2021, and her body was found 13 days later.
 The medical examiner's report listed her death as a result of environmental heat stress, according to the suit.